 Success response:

-• timestamp The stop time for the subscription period.
+• timestamp The time at which the subscription was terminated.

 Subscription

-Purpose: Asynchronous client event message according to the subscribe request trigger rules.
+Purpose: Sends asynchronous event messages to the client when a subscribe request trigger rule is met.

-• data The data structure contains one or more sets of a path and a data point structure.
+• data A structure containing one or more sets of a path and data point.

-• path The path for the associated data point structure.
+• path The VSS-defined path for the associated data point.

-• data point A structure containing one or more tuplets of value and timestamp.
+• data point A structure containing one or more value-timestamp tuples.

-• value The value associated with the filter expression.
+• value The current value associated with the filter expression.

 • timestamp The capture time of the value.

-• timestamp The time of the server subscription execution.
+• timestamp The server execution time of the subscription event.

 Error Message

-The server MUST inform a client about errors ocurring in interactions between the two, whether it is in a synchronous error response, or an asynchronous error event as a result of a previous subscribe.
-For transport protocols which do not control the logical linking between request and response messages it may not be possible to link an error message to the correct client request.
-In cases like this the server may omit sending an error message.
+The server MUST notify the client of any errors that occur during their interaction, whether as a synchronous error response or an asynchronous error event resulting from a previous subscription request.
 The error message has three arguments, of which subscriptionId is mandatory only for error events.
 In the case of an error event being issued by the server, the associated subscription session SHALL thereafter be terminated by the server.

 Arguments: